Bulat-Ziganshin/FA/How-to-improve-the-archive-format.md

 ### Storing integer values

-<ul></ul>Some integer fields like CRC and date/time are better represented with fixed-width fields.
+Some integer fields like CRC and date/time are better represented with fixed-width fields.
 But such fields as filesizes, solid/control block sizes, list lengths, should allow large range - up to 2^32..2^64, although most values are pretty small.
 We may choose among the following representations for such fields:
 - fixed-width, preferably the same width as elements of arrays used in the program for these data
 - fixed-width, transposed, i.e. first byte of each value, then second byte of each value and so on
 - variable-width with 7+1 encoding (high bit in every byte is "end of value" flag)
 - variable-width discriminated by first byte (0..127 - single byte value, 128..191 - two bytes..., 255 - 9 bytes)

-<ul></ul>We can compare these approaches by the following criteria:
+We can compare these approaches by the following criteria:
 - decoding time (encoding time is rarely important)
 - size in uncompressed form
 - size in compressed form

-<ul></ul>Decoding time:
+Decoding time:
 - fixed width is fastest of course, even if values should be extended/truncated during the decoding.
 It is as fast as load/store + possible SIMD pack or unpack operation
 - transposed is a bit slower, it is load/store + byte shuffling
 - variable-width discriminated by first byte require sequence of dependent memory loads, 2 loads/element i.e. 8 cycles/element.
 But it may run at ~2 cycles/element, if we can process multiple independent streams simultaneously